katyjg/mxlive/_sources/data-types.rst.txt

 Data types included by default with MxLIVE are **MX Screening**, **MX Dataset**, **XRD Dataset**, **Rastering**, **XAS Dataset**, **XRF Dataset**, and **MAD Scan**.

-Creating a new data type is a three-pronged process.
+Creating a new data type requires creating the Data Type, and adjusting the HTML template used for data viewing.

 1. Create a new Data Type
 -------------------------